Ernest St. Leon

-Ernest "Diamond Dick" St. Leon (d.
-August 31, 1898) was a French-American law enforcement officer and a member of the Texas Rangers, known prominently during the 1880s as one of its finest undercover officers.
+Ernest "Diamond Dick" St. Leon (died August 31, 1898) was a French-American law enforcement officer and a member of the Texas Rangers, known prominently during the 1880s as one of its finest undercover officers.
 He received the nickname "Diamond Dick" from his fellow officers due to his habit of wearing diamonds on his uniform.

 Biography

 The son of a French refugee, Ernest St. Leon was born and raised in San Antonio, Texas.
 While still in law school, he left to join the US Cavalry and had a distinguished career participating in the Texas-Indian Wars.
 According to one account, he reportedly killed three warriors single handed after one of his men had been killed and eventually rose to the rank of sergeant before his discharge from military service.

 He later joined the Texas Rangers, serving in Company-D throughout the 1880s and working extensively in undercover operations.
 St. Leon was eventually dismissed from the force due to his drinking however he did remain in contact with John Hughes and worked with him in an unofficial capacity for a time.
 In 1889, hired by the Fronteriza Mining Company, he was involved in the capture of a group of silver ore thieves who were traveling with a large mule caravan en route to their hideout where they planned to hide the loot in an abandoned silver mine outside Shafter, Texas.
 Posing as one of the escorts, he led the robbers into an ambush as Texas Rangers John R. Hughes and Lon Oden, assisted by St. Leon, attempted to take them into custody.
 Antonio Carrasco and his two brothers were killed in the ensuing gunfight and were later buried next to the abandoned mine.

 While living among the Mexican-American peasants along the border, he was able to obtain a list of twenty names of men involved in the murder of Captain Frank Jones who had been killed while attempting to arrest Jesus and Severino Olguin, members of a local bandit gang of thieves and murders in the El Paso-area.
 This information was later used as a "death list" by members of John Hughes' posse as they either gunned down or lynched between 18 and 20 members of the Olguin family and wiping out the Pirate Island-based gang.